jetthoughts/jt.github.io/_posts/2010-07-11-geoipcity-on-mac-os.markdown

 authors_git: miry
 tags: geoip,ruby,gem
 category: tech
+excerpt: Description of a bug in Syntax Highlighting gem.
 ---

-Today, I spent a time to install gem *geoip_city*.
-So what did I do:
+Today I spent a lot of time installing gem *geoip_city*.
+So what have I done:

 * Get latest version of GeoIP C Api from <http://geolite.maxmind.com/download/geoip/api/c/>